nlindenau/GCP-feline-flavors/episodes/ep-01-static-page/README.md

 It is your turn to get the infrastructure up and running by modifying the Terraform code to match the needs of the page.
 The Cat Engineer did leave helpful tips on what exactly you need to do in the form of code comments.
 The comments also include tips and explanations on things, that might not be obvious at first glance.

 1. In your console, navigate inside the `terraform` folder.
-2. Inspect the code in the Terraform folder and identify what do you need to do in order to get the code running.
+2. Inspect the code in the Terraform folder.
-You need to change 3 resources (the bucket, the page file, and the picture file).
-There are in total 5 changes you need to make.
 3. Initialize Terraform with `terraform init`.
 4. Expand the Terraform configuration according to the comments in the code.
+You need to change 3 resources (the bucket, the page file, and the picture file).
+There are in total 5 changes you need to make in order to make the configuration valid.
 5. Inspect the incoming changes by running `terraform plan`.
 Does the output in your console look like you have expected?
 6. Run `terraform apply` to perform infrastructure changes.
 When prompted, type `yes`.
 7. Navigate to Google Cloud Platform Console, search for `Cloud Storage` and find your newly created bucket.
 Navigate inside the bucket and find the link to your page (index.html), copy the URL and open it in your browser.